jeremiah781/Fall-2024-Projects/hoagie_shop_simulator_updated/README.md

-# Hoagie Shop Simulator

-This Python program simulates a hoagie shop where customers can place orders, select toppings, view their order totals, and complete their purchase with tax and optional tips.
+A Python program that simulates a hoagie shop where customers can order hoagies, customize with toppings, and complete purchases with tax and optional tips

-## Sample Runs

-### Sample Run 1:

-_(Include the first sample run here)_

-### Sample Run 2:

-_(Include the second sample run here)_
+Features
+Interactive Ordering: Choose hoagies, add toppings, and view running totals Inventory Management: Tracks stock levels, prevents out-of-stock orders, and updates dynamically Data Persistence: Logs orders and inventory changes using SQLite Sales Reporting: Generates reports with total sales and most popular items Order Summaries: Displays subtotal, tax, tip, and total amount due